jalenpope19/Assignment-2/README.md

 # Assignment-2

-This repository contains a Python implementation of a backtracking algorithm to solve Sudoku puzzles.
+This repository contains a Python implementation of simple and smart backtracking algorithms to solve various levels of Sudoku puzzles.

 Compiling Code